-The IPA debate is quite complex as there are many different types of alcohol such as Isopropyl, methanol, ethanol that are used a part of vinyl cleaning products and many different formula and concentrations.
+The IPA debate is quite complex as there are many different types of alcohol such as Isopropyl, Methanol, Ethanol that are used a part of vinyl cleaning products and many different formula and concentrations.
 It’s a topic that’s debated at length in the forums.

 "Should I wet or dry clean my vinyl records?"

-This is especially true of audiophile high-compliance rigs as the stylus sits deeper in the record groove.
-This is why high-quality record cleaning kits include a bottle of stylus cleaner.
+This is especially true of audiophile low-compliance rigs which typically use specialist needle profiles such as HE and SAS as the stylus sits deeper in the record groove.
+This is why our high-quality record cleaning kits include a bottle of stylus cleaner.
 You should find that the problem reduces after each cleaning cycle.
 Depending on how dirty the record was, the volume of dust collecting on the stylus should reduce by 50-75% after each playing.
 Not only will you see the difference the cleaning has made to the record you will also notice a marked difference in the audio quality, with less clicks and pops.

 So the best way to restore your vinyl records to that ‘as new’ condition is to wet clean them and then play them.
 Repeat this cycle and you will notice the difference in audio quality.
 You may be lucky first time, but if not you just have to patient knowing each cycle the record is getting cleaner and cleaner and your stylus less and less dirty.

 Should I use a liquid cleaner on my stylus?